chunloklo/how-to-adult/content/blog/financial/index.md

 date: "2020-04-01"
 description: Tips and Tricks for managing finances whether for your internship or your full-time job.
 ---
+Tips and Tricks for managing finances whether for your internship or your full-time job.

 # Intro: